CILIPS Chartered Institute of Library and Information Professionals in Scotland

 • Visit The Anti-Racist Educator’s Glossary for working definitions of key concepts related to racism and privilege.

 • Histories of Colour by Carissa Chew (illustrated by Annie Adam) is an easy-to-read yet informative website that features articles and podcasts introducing learners to areas of history too-often neglected by traditional narratives.
 Carissa is also the founder of the Cultural Heritage Terminology Network, a Slack online group open to all cultural professionals interested in Equalities, Diversity and Inclusion.
-The group includes access to an extensive Terminology Guide & Glossary that Carissa has produced as part of her work as the National Library of Scotland’s EDI intern – to join it, please click here.
+The group includes access to an extensive Terminology Guide & Glossary that Carissa produced as part of her work as the National Library of Scotland’s EDI intern.

 • The National Library of Scotland’s Struggles for Liberty learning e-resource opens modern eyes to the fight for freedom and social justice led by African American freedom-fighters in the USA and in Britain and Ireland during the 19th century.
-Click for informative, well-researched resources, interactive maps and further recommendations.
+Find informative, well-researched resources, interactive maps and further recommendations.

 • ‘Anti-racism is not about perfection or completing a number of tests.
 You won’t be awarded an anti-racism certificate at the end.
 Instead, anti-racism is about learning, unlearning, reflection and the ability to recognise oppressive structures, to take on feedback and experiences from people who are racialised as Black and as People of Colour (PoC) and our ability to take new input on board, translate it into improving our praxis and to envision new and non-oppressive ways of being.’
 Access A’ ADAMS’ BAIRNS?, a self-learning anti-racist toolkit for educators authored by Titilayo Farukuoye and supported by Scotdec and the National Library of Scotland.